Skip to main content

 6. Verify Instruction — the consumer approves the purchase via passkey authentication (frontend).

-7. Retrieve Credentials — the agent receives virtual card credentials to complete checkout (backend).
+7. Retrieve Credentials — the agent receives tokenized card credentials to complete checkout (backend).

 Prerequisites